ninadbhikaje/Task_06_Deep_Fake/README.md

 7. Ethical considerations

 * I avoided impersonating real people, used a synthetic/neutral voice and avatar, and clearly labeled the outputs as AI-generated.
 This is documented in the repo.

+**Final output (what I produced)**

+1. Audio interview: audio/final_mix.wav — a full interview audio file matching the scripted dialogue.

+2. Deepfake video: One short test clip (video/lipsynced_8s.mp4) of 8 seconds demonstrating lipsync between the synthetic audio and a neutral avatar.
+I could not generate a longer video due to subscription/purchase/finance constraints (paid services or extra GPU time were required for longer/higher-quality output).

+**Ethics, labeling, and responsible use**

+1. All media are clearly labeled AI-generated / synthetic.

+2. Do not use this repo to impersonate real individuals.

+3. Use the code and assets only for educational or research purposes.